nishantsingha13/Automated-Face-recgonition-Attendence-System/README.md

 # Automated-Face-recgonition-DetectAttend:
 ### Face Recognition Attendence System
-created a real-time Face Attendance system.
-Added graphical interface along with a live database to create a real-world system.
+created a real-time Face Detect system.
+Added a graphical interface along with a live database to create a real-world system.

 ### Setup the Webcam:
-Configure the webcam to capture live video feed.
+Configure the webcam to capture the live video feed.
 Ensure the camera settings are optimized for clear facial recognition.

 ### Setup the Graphical Interface:
 Design and implement an elegant graphical user interface (GUI) for better user experience.
-Integrate the GUI with the system to display live video feed and attendance status.
+Integrate the GUI with the system to display the live video feed and attendance status.

 ### Encoding Generator:
 Utilize the face recognition library to encode facial features.